Ribbon Grocery

 Find us on the 1st floor at 1101 Seymour St, 28 weeks per year on Tuesday and Wednesday from 1-4pm, and for women and gender diverse people, 10-12pm on Thursday.

 Volunteers contribute hundreds of hours each year to make this program possible.
 Volunteer roles include picking up food items, receiving deliveries, shelving and stocking items, bagging produce, welcoming clients to the space, and accompanying clients as they shop the space for free.
+Our goal is to increase access to healthy, culturally appropriate food for people in our community.
+To help meet this goal, we have a client advisory committee that meets regularly to provide input, and an annual survey.

 Click here for the 2025 Grocery Schedule.
 We are always closed during Income Assistance payment week, and the week that follows.